openstack/kolla/doc/quickstart.rst

 Evaluation and Developer Environments
 -------------------------------------

-Two virtualized evaluation and development environment options are available.
-These options permit the evaluation of Kolla without disrupting the host operating system.
+Two virtualized development environment options are available for Kolla.
+These options permit the development of Kolla without disrupting the host operating system.

-If developing or evaluating Kolla on an OpenStack cloud environment that supports Heat, follow the :doc:`Heat evaluation and developer environment guide <heat-dev-env>`.
+If developing Kolla on an OpenStack cloud environment that supports Heat, follow the :doc:`Heat developer environment guide <heat-dev-env>`.

-If developing or evaluating Kolla on a system that provides VirtualBox or Libvirt in addition to Vagrant, use the Vagrant virtual environment documented in :doc:`Vagrant evaluation and developer environment guide <vagrant-dev-env>`.
+If developing Kolla on a system that provides VirtualBox or Libvirt in addition to Vagrant, use the Vagrant virtual environment documented in :doc:`Vagrant developer environment guide <vagrant-dev-env>`.

-If evaluating or deploying OpenStack on bare-metal with Kolla, follow the instructions in this document to get started.
+If evaluating Kolla, the community strongly recommends using bare metal or a virtual machine during the evaluation period.
+Follow the instructions in this document to get started with deploying OpenStack on bare metal with Kolla.

 Host machine requirements
 -------------------------